octobercms/docs/1.x/database/behaviors.md

-# Database Behaviors
+# Behaviors

 - [Purgeable](#purgeable)
 - [Sortable](#sortable)

 Model behaviors are used to implement common functionality.
 Unlike [Traits](traits) these can be implemented either directly in a class or by extending the class.
 You can read more about behaviors [here](../services/behaviors).